enkot/nuxt-open-fetch/README.md

 })
 ```

 That's it!
-You can now use My Module in your Nuxt app ✨
+You can now use `nuxt-open-fetch` in your Nuxt app ✨

 ## Development